alexilyin1/alexilyin1.github.io/_posts/2021-02-16-C++-Python-Project.md

 1. Build and test a custom Python/C++ linked library
 2. Collect data that would be used to train a recommender system
-3. Use a data warehousing solution like Snowflake to efficiently store the data
+3. Use a data warehousing solution like AWS to efficiently store the data
 4. Design and train an algorithm
 5. "Deploy" the algorithm and run experiments (I don't have the resources to run a full fledged experiment, my study would have to be based on friends and family)
 6. Publish official results on this blog